trmoro/xcnv-lambda/README.md

 }
 ````

-Example with 2 query :
+Example with 2 queries :
 ````
 1  1000000 2000000 gain
 1  1000000 2000000 loss